 An alernative is to correct your name directly on SquashLevels which can be done by your county admin, by us or by you if you are a member of SquashLevels.
 You can now lock your name on SquashLevels so it is not updated by new results coming in which is a more permanent solution.

-League Master has a flag that can be set in the results form but that can only be set by the county league lead.
+League Master has a flag that can be set in the results form but that can only be set by the league secretary.
 Please get in touch with them to set that flag.
 The flag will then be uploaded to SquashLevels along with the results.
 Note this flag can be applied (or removed) at any time.

 Badsquash has a flag that can be set by the team captain when entering the results.
 This can also be applied at any time.